That will make this easier. Will have you a version soon. Stay tuned.

 Hi Corky,

 Thank you very much for your commitment and your effort!
-I’m looking forward to trying out your settings tonight - if you please could tell me how to play like Airey (or Lord) at last :wink: - just kidding
+I’m looking forward to trying out your settings tonight - if you please could tell me how to play like Airey (or Lord) at last - just kidding

 (nevertheless: if you can recommend a good rockorgan tutorial - please tell us)